DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 What would it look like if an entire village had tuned itself to the same beat—and time itself was the instrument?

-## Chapter 3: Clue 2: The Calendar in Bali
+## Chapter 3: The Calendar in Bali

 Twice a day the island exhales.
 Smoke lifts from offerings on doorsteps, and the traffic’s rhythm changes like a metronome bumped a notch.
 Gamelan bells don’t keep time so much as braid it.
 I kept checking my watch and felt a little foolish, like bringing a ruler to measure the ocean.